pgandla/pgandla/README.md

 # 💫 About Me:
-Its all about creating value in a short time by using whatever skills, tools, frameworks and resources.
+Its all about creating value in a short time by using whatever skills, tools, frameworks and resources available.
 # Good at
 Serverless<br>AWS<br>APIs<br>Tech Lead<br>Reading<br>Dogs<br>Hiking